 Automation of business processes eliminates the need for paper documents.
 This derives huge advantages for a company that carries out a lot of processes using paper.

-Let’s look at what a paperless office can do for you
+Let’s look at what a digital workplace can do for you

 More organisation – information stored digitally in single place